hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `invalidate-on-change`: Specifies whether the cached entries are evicted when the entries are updated or removed.
 Its default value is true.
 - `time-to-live-seconds`: Maximum number of seconds for each entry to stay in the Near Cache.
 Entries that are older than this period are automatically evicted from the Near Cache.
 Regardless of the eviction policy used, `time-to-live-seconds` still applies.
 Any integer between 0 and `Integer.MAX_VALUE`.
 0 means infinite.
 Its default value is 0.
 - `max-idle-seconds`: Maximum number of seconds each entry can stay in the Near Cache as untouched (not read).
 Entries that are not read more than this period are removed from the Near Cache.
 Any integer between 0 and `Integer.MAX_VALUE`.
 0 means `Integer.MAX_VALUE`.
 Its default value is 0.
-- `eviction`: is used to specify the eviction behavior when you use High-Density Memory Store for your Near Cache.
+- `eviction`: Specifies the eviction behavior when you use High-Density Memory Store for your Near Cache.
 It has the following attributes:
   - `eviction-policy`: Eviction policy configuration.
 Available values are as follows:
-	- `LRU`: Least Recently Used (default value).
+	* `LRU`: Least Recently Used (default value).
-	- `LFU`: Least Frequently Used.
+	* `LFU`: Least Frequently Used.
-	- `NONE`: No items will be evicted and the property max-size will be ignored.
+	* `NONE`: No items will be evicted and the property max-size will be ignored.
 You still can combine it with `time-to-live-seconds` and `max-idle-seconds` to evict items from the Near Cache.
 	- `RANDOM`: A random item will be evicted.
   - `max-size-policy`: Maximum size policy for eviction of the Near Cache.
 Available values are as follows:
 	* `ENTRY_COUNT`: Maximum size based on the entry count in the Near Cache (default value).